Welcome to Mrs. Parks' Family Connection!

 My Top 10 Reasons Why Reading Is Important (for kids AND adults)

-1. Kids who read often and widely get better at it.
+1. Kids who read often with various materials get better at it.
 Practice makes perfect in almost everything we humans do and reading is no different.

 2. Reading exercises our brains.
 Reading is a much more complex task for the human brain than, say, watching TV is.
 Reading strengthens brain connections and actually builds new connections.